-By Soulskill from Slashdot's class-warfare department
+By Soulskill from Slashdot's which-is-good-because-being-broken-is-patented department

 New submitter TurinX writes "Unsurprisingly, IBM's Chief Patent Counsel, Manny Schecter, thinks the patent system isn't broken.
 He says, 'Patent disputes like [the Apple-Samsung case] are a natural characteristic of a vigorously competitive industry.
 And they're nothing new: Similar skirmishes have historically occurred in areas as diverse as sewing machines, winged flight, agriculture, and telegraph technology.
 Each marked the emergence of incredible technological advances, and each generated similar outcries about the patent system.
 We are actually witnessing fewer patent suits per patent issued today than the historical average.'"

 Regarding software patents, he argues, "If patent litigation caused by the U.S. patent system stifled innovation, U.S. software companies would not be the most successful in the world."
 His recommendation is that we should be patient and "let the system work."
 Schecter's editorial at Wired is one of a series of expert opinions